 The ADA (Americans with Disabilities Act of 1990) is a law prohibiting disability-based discrimination.
 This law is divided into 5 sections referred to as titles, which relate to different areas of life.
 The title relevant to websites is Title III: Public Accommodations and Services Operated by Private Entities.
 Although Title III does not directly address whether websites, mobile apps, or web-based technology is considered a place of public accommodation, the Department of Justice (DOJ) has taken the position that since these are public-facing sites, they are qualified as places of public accommodation (americanbar.org, 2022).

 The ADA was enacted in 1990.
-Back then, there were far less people with access to the internet than there are now.
+Back then, there were far fewer people with access to the internet than there are now.
 This is why there is no regulatory guidance for websites, the internet, or mobile apps in Title III.
-Since then, to accommodate for this new place of public accommodation, the DOJ has taken their stance as described above and the Online Accessibility Act was introduced to the House of Representatives in February 2021.
-Therefore, Title III provides a framework of how to apply these requirements.
+Since then, to accommodate for this new place of public accommodation, the DOJ has taken its stance as described above and the Online Accessibility Act was introduced to the House of Representatives in February 2021.
+Therefore, Title III provides a framework for how to apply these requirements.
 But are all businesses and nonprofits in compliance?

 What Could Happen If Your Site Is Not ADA Compliant?

-Accessibility is built right into each of our website designs.
-And one of the features our customers ask us quite a bit about is ensuring their photos on their websites are ADA compliant.
+Accessibility tools can be built right into each of our website designs.
+One of the features our customers ask us quite a bit about is ensuring the photos on their websites are ADA-compliant.
 Photos tell the stories about your nonprofit’s brand, value proposition, and overall identity - photos of events, your nonprofit’s impact on your community, volunteer commitment and dedication, the people you serve, and much more.
-So let’s look at how you can make your photos more accessible to all of your website visitors (and web crawlers).
+So, let’s look at how you can make your photos more accessible to all of your website visitors (and web crawlers).